Behavioral consultations, evaluations, and private training for dog aggression (Fear, Dog, or People Aggression)

 - Registration for the Behavior Modification Program for dogs with aggression towards people or dogs.
-This includes review of the evaluation form and review of any videos sent by the owner, and the first consultation and training session (1 hour) $450 per dog.
+This includes a review of the evaluation form and review of any videos sent by the owner, and the first consultation and training session (2 hours) for $450 per dog.

-- Follow up private lessons at our facility will be scheduled after the initial 1 hour consultation and evaluation at $120 per 1/2 hour lesson if needed.
+- Follow-up private lessons at our facility will be scheduled after the initial 2-hour consultation and evaluation at $120 per 1/2 hour lesson if needed.

 Once the initial consultation is purchased you will receive an email with the evaluation form and instructions.

 About Joan Meyer’s Behavior Modification Training: Joan Meyer is a 1987 graduate of the Midwest K9 Training Estates Master Instructor program.
 A large part of the program was working with many different breeds of dogs that were given to the school because they were deemed ‘untrainable.’
 The curriculum included the opportunity to teach them obedience, obstacle training, and basic manners.
 Some of them were trained to be personal protection dogs.
 After training and being able to pass all aspects of the program, these dogs were given another chance for a forever home.